Psalm 121: Judaism

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Vespers and the second watch of the Midnight office.
+It is also in the prayer of the Veil, which is generally prayed only by monks.

 Protestant Christianity

 Psalm 121 has the Latin incipit, Levavi oculus.
 In the Anglican Book of Common Prayer, it is prescribed for use on day 27 of each month, at Morning Prayer.
 The first verse is frequently quoted on monuments and memorials commemorating those inspired by mountains or hills.
 A well known example is a stained glass window in Church of St Olaf, Wasdale in the English Lake District National Park, which quotes Psalm 121 as a memorial to members of the Fell & Rock Climbing Club who were killed in the First World War.

 Charles Spurgeon called it a soldier's song as well as a traveller's hymn.
 David Livingstone read the Psalm with his family at the dockside on his leaving for Africa.
 In The Living Bible, writer Kenneth N. Taylor reads the opening verse in a slightly different many from most translations: Shall I look to the mountain gods for help?
 2 No!
 My help is from Jehovah who made the mountains!